 - The total size of aggregated logs exceeds 512 KB.

-|401||Logtail is not authorized to collect data.||Logtail discards log packets.|
+|401||Logtail is not authorized to collect data.||Logtail drops the log packets.|

-|404||The specified project or Logstore does not exist in the Logtail collection configuration.||Logtail discards log packets.|
+|404||The project or Logstore that is specified in the Logtail configurations for log collection does not exist.||Logtail drops the log packets.|

 |403||The shard quota is exhausted.||After 3 seconds, Logtail tries again.|